Key Takeaways

 nginx

-With this setting, the logs of the specified container will use a maximum of 30MB (10MB * 3) of disk space.
+With this setting, the logs for that container will use a maximum of 30MB (10MB * 3 files) of disk space.

-In Docker Compose, you can easily configure logging options for each service within the docker-compose.yml file.
+With Docker Compose, you can easily configure logging options for each service directly within the docker-compose.yml file.

-You can think of the --log-opt flag in the docker run command as being in YAML format.
+Think of it as the --log-opt flags from the docker run command, but in YAML format.

-Below is an example of applying log rotation to a service named my-app.
+Here's an example of applying log rotation to a service named my-app:

 services: